EMERGENCY NUMBER, CALL 513.312.1527

 Arriving on Scene

-The information gathered will be passed on to other team members as they arrive and the command tree is finalized and operational.
+Information gathered will be passed on to other team members as they arrive and the command tree is finalized and operational.
 The teams will get themselves ready and go into staging status.

 Ideally the BSARD team will coordinate with the ICS Planning Section to determine the initial tasking plan.
 The objective is to determine the best plan of operation to raise the Probability of Success to as high a level as possible, given the current conditions.